Ohio Wesleyan University will return to on-campus instruction for the 2020-2021 academic year.

 Academic Calendar Changes

-The University has adjusted the fall 2020 semester calendar with the following objectives in mind:
+The University has adjusted the spring 2021 semester calendar with the following objectives in mind:

-- Eliminate longer breaks when students are likely to leave central Ohio and return again to campus, thereby reducing the potential for larger numbers of individuals to bring the virus back to campus with them.
+- Eliminate the traditional spring break when students are likely to leave central Ohio and return again to campus, thereby reducing the potential for larger numbers of individuals to bring the virus back to campus with them.
+Instead, students will have three two-day Bishop Break days -- one pair of midweek days off in March, April, and May.

-In Fall 2020 OWU will offer classes that are fully in-person and fully online, but most will be hybrid courses that include a combination of the two.
+In spring 2021, OWU will offer classes that are fully in-person and fully online, but most will be hybrid courses that include a combination of the two.

-We’re reviewing classroom spaces and making modifications to ensure appropriate physical distancing, and faculty are developing learning plans for each of their courses.
+We’ve modified classroom spaces to ensure appropriate physical distancing, and faculty are developing learning plans for each of their courses.
 Classes that are fully online are identified as such in Self-Service.

 The format for fully online courses will vary by discipline and with the nature of the course material.
 Many instructors are prerecording lectures that they will post in an online learning management system (typically Blackboard).
-Last spring, students told us they value opportunities to interact with the instructor and with their fellow students.
-As a result, many of the online courses this fall will include scheduled course activities in which students and the instructor will be online at the same time (synchronous activities).
+In spring 2020, students told us they value opportunities to interact with the instructor and with their fellow students.
+As a result, many of the online courses include scheduled course activities in which students and the instructor will be online at the same time (synchronous activities).

-Hybrid courses will move some traditional course elements online (e.g., videos of lectures) while in-class activities will focus on providing more depth of understanding for the material.
+Hybrid courses move some traditional course elements online (e.g., videos of lectures) while in-class activities focus on providing more depth of understanding for the material.
 Some instructors will divide classes into smaller groups that meet fewer times per week for in-class activities.
-As a result, even our in-person classes will incorporate a higher proportion of digital materials this fall.
+As a result, even our in-person classes will incorporate a higher proportion of digital materials.

 OWU believes strongly that an ideal liberal arts learning environment is one where those in the campus community are together, engaged in dialogue, research, mentorship, and enriching co-curricular experiences.
 The university also recognizes that some individuals have medical concerns that place them in a high-risk category should they contract the virus.
-Others may have deep concerns about being physically present on campus this fall.
-We also recognize that some international students may experience significant challenges in returning to the U.S. this fall.
+Others may have deep concerns about being physically present on campus.
+We also recognize that some international students may experience significant challenges in returning to the U.S.

-If you wish to take all of your classes remotely during fall semester, you must complete this form by July 17, 2020.
-The university will strive to notify you by July 25 if you are approved for remote learning.
-(If you are approved as a fully remote learner, you will be charged tuition but not room and board.)
+If you wish to take all of your classes remotely during spring semester, you must complete this form by December 1, 2020.
+(As a fully remote learner, you will be charged tuition but not room and board.)

 Travel & University-Supported Activity Restrictions